susheelsk/image-background-removal/README.md

 4. `pip install ./`

 ## 🧰 Interact via code:
-### If you don't need deep configuration or don't want to deal with with it
+### If you don't need deep configuration or don't want to deal with it
 ``` python
 import torch
 from carvekit.api.high import HiInterface